Healthy Homes Assessment Kingsley Heights

 Starting 1 July 2024

-• All rental homes are required to comply with Healthy Homes Standards regardless of the time of the first day of tenancy.
+• All rentals houses are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes